Guarani-Kaiowá: Culture

 The Guaraní sub-groups have different ways of social organisation, but they share a religion which sees the land as very important.
-The god Ñande Ru created the Guarani as the first peoples and the Guarani are deeply spiritual, as there's a prayer house in every village and the cacique, shaman, is of great importance in the community.
+They believe that the god Ñande Ru created the Guarani as the first peoples, and the Guarani are deeply spiritual: there is a prayer house in every village and the cacique, or shaman, is of great importance in the community.

-"Terra sem Mal", which means land without evil is the land of the dead people in their mythology, and it is important that every soul can go to Terra sem Mal.
-When invaders occupied Guarani land, the Guarani feel as if their religion is offended, and when they lose their land to intruders they have too little land to sustain their traditional life, based on fishing, hunting, and farming.
+"Terra sem Mal", which means land without evil, is the land of the dead people in their mythology, and it is important that every soul can go to Terra sem Mal.
+When invaders occupy Guarani land, the Guarani feel as if their religion is offended, and when they lose their land to intruders they have too little land to sustain their traditional life, based on fishing, hunting, and farming.

 Many live in abject poverty in camp sites at the side of busy motorways or in temporary settlements in occupied farmland in the state of Mato Grosso do Sul, in Central-West Region, Brazil.
-They consider this land as their ancestral land.
+They consider this land to be their ancestral land.

-Their lifestyles consist on living happily on their own land, growing small crops to support their livelihood.
-These villages have schools and Government assistance.
+Their lifestyle consists of living happily on their own land, growing small crops to support their livelihood.
+Their villages have schools and government assistance.

-Despite the tribe still fights for living in this territory according to their traditions, young generations are starting to getting in contact with new technologies thanks to the work of some NGO’s such as Our Tribe.
+Though the tribe still struggles to live in this territory according to tradition, younger generations are starting to use new technologies thanks to the work of NGOs such as Our Tribe.
 These NGOs offer workshops to teach young tribe members techniques to document their lifestyles.